 Aswan - Nile felucca cruise.
 This morning there is an optional excursion to the rock-cut temple of Abu Simbel today. before a short boat ride to Agilika Island for a guided tour of the Philae Temple – a temple dedicated to the goddess Isis and the last classical Egyptian style temple.

 Our afternoon finds us boarding our Nile felucca which will be our home for the next two nights as we embark on a voyage down the River Nile.
 Feluccas are simple sailboats based on a unique design and have plied the Nile since ancient times.
-Relax by day and spend two nights sleeping under a blanket of stars on the felucca deck which is fitted with mattresses and a mosquito net.
-Although there are no facilities on board, there are toilets and a shower on the private support boat which travels alongside our felucca.
+Nothing beats the experience of sleeping under a blanket of stars.
+The boat’s deck is draped with soft colourful cushions that serve as your lounging area during the day and as your sleeping area at night.

 Overnight: Felucca Cruise | Breakfast, Lunch, Dinner